Forcing and Interpolation in first-order hybrid Logic with rigid symbols: Basic definitions and results

 We denote by $\Sen_0$ the subfunctor of $\Sen$ that maps each signature $\Delta$ to $\Sen_0(\Delta)$, the set of sentences consisting of \begin{enumerate*}[label=(\alph*)] \item all hybrid equations, \item all hybrid relations, and \item all sentences of the form $\pos{\lambda}k$, where $(\lambda:\nom~\nom)\in P^\nom$ is a binary relation symbol on nominals and $k\in F^\nom$ is a nominal. \end{enumerate*} We denote by $\Sen_b$ the subfunctor of $\Sen$ which maps each signature $\Delta$ to $\Sen_b(\Delta)$, the set of sentences obtained from the sentences in $\Sen_0(\Delta)$ by applying at most one time retrieve $@$. \begin{definition}[Basic set of sentences] A set of sentences $\Psi$ defined over a signature $\Delta$ is \emph{basic} if there exists a $\Delta$-model $\M_\Psi$ such that

 for all $\Delta$-models $\M$.
 We say that $\M_\Psi$ is a \emph{basic model} of~$\Psi$.
 If in addition the homomorphism $h$ is unique then the set $\Psi$ is called \emph{epi-basic}. \end{definition} The notion of basic set of sentences is from~\cite{dia-ult} where it was used to develop an institution-independent technique of the ultraproduct method for proving two important results for first-order logics cast as institutions: compactness and axiomatizability.
+A trace of basic sentences can be found in \cite{DBLP:journals/tcs/Tarlecki85} under the name ``positive elementary sentence''.
 According to \cite{dia-ult}, in first-order logic, any set of atomic sentences is basic.
 In hybrid logics, the atomic sentences are not basic because homomorphisms do not preserve the global satisfaction of atomic sentences.
 However, homomorphisms preserve the local satisfaction of atomic sentences.

 \begin{definition} [Rigidification] Assume a signature $\Delta$.
 Let $\phi$ be a $\Delta$-sentence and let $\Phi$ be a set of $\Delta$-sentences.